-- When we say "you" and "your", we mean both you and any covered dependents, - When we say "us", "we", and "our", we mean Texas Health + Aetna Health. - Some words appear in bold type.
+- When we say "you" and "your", we mean both you and any covered dependents, if dependent coverage is available under your plan. - When we say "us", "we", and "our", we mean Texas Health + Aetna Health. - Some words appear in bold type.
 We define them in the Glossary section.